 The red grapes are considered better for your health than green grapes due to the presence of anthocyanins.
 This phytonutrient has been helpful in preventing cancer, obesity, heart diseases, and diabetes as well.
 Resveratrol is found in red grapes and has been proven to assist in lowering blood pressure in those with hypertension.

-How Many Grapes Can People with Diabetes Have?
+How Many Grapes Can a diabetic eat?

 There is no one particular answer to this question.
 The consumption of grapes in diabetes depends on the meals and your intake throughout the day.
 If you wish to measure your intake, it is helpful to know that 17 grapes contain 15 grams of carbohydrates.
 They are especially balanced and do not affect the blood sugar much when combined with high fat, high protein, or low carb food.
 You can add them to your salad, muesli, and other snacks to add the sweetness factor.

 What are the risks of the Over-intake of Grapes for Diabetics?